 G. ACCURATE COMMUNICATIONS

 IV.
-TRUTHFULNESS: HOW WILL IT DEFEND YOU?
+TRUTHFULNESS: HOW WILL IT DEFEND US?

-Longman, in his great commentary on the Book of Proverbs, states in regard to Proverbs 20:28, “It is through…constant faithfulness, between all parties involved that productive governance can take place and the king himself can avoid usurpation.”4 Here is what he is commenting on:
+Longman, in his great commentary on the book of Proverbs, states in regard to Proverbs 20:28, “It is through…constant faithfulness between all parties involved that productive governance can take place and the king himself can avoid usurpation.”4 Here is what he is commenting on:

 It is both by strict adherence to the truth and by passionate and compassionate commitment to God and His people that the king wins their loyalty.
 In so seeking these qualities in his relations with his subjects, he imitates God’s own rule.6

 A. BE JUST WITH THE POWERLESS